-Figure 4: Feasibility of energy storage methods in various reservoir types 6
+Figure 4: Feasibility of energy storage methods in various reservoir types

 As Figure 4 shows, storing natural gas is a widely used and commonly implemented energy storage method in several types of reservoir, with various geological and geophysical attributes (e.g. rock type, cementation, working gas capacity and flexibility).
 Hydrogen Energy Storage has a potential and a feasible technology in salt caverns and depleted gas fields with adequate sealing rock capacity.
+Future investigations are required to prove the viable feasibility of their utilization as energy storage reservoirs (e.g. corrosion of materials, thermodynamic process and degradation of mines).
+Thermal energy storage is possible in aquifers, rock formations and abandoned mines due to the unused capacity.